top of page

 One highly effective cellular response to viral infections is the global shutdown of translation known as host shut-off.
 This response aims at delaying viral replication through preventing viral mRNAs from creating new infectious particles.
 This effect is mediated by phosphorylation of Eukaryotic initiation factor 2 alpha (eIF2α) by the double stranded RNA binding kinase PKR.
 The underlying mechanisms of this process are poorly understood, since this effect on translation is not global and ISGs can still be translated during this response.
 Certain ISGs are known to escape host shut-off through internal ribosome entry site (IRES) dependent translation, however, not all ISGs contain IRES sites.

 We are currently investigating host cellular factors that are necessary to efficiently translate type-I interferon mRNAs and other ISGs.
-By employing polysome profiling we are characterizing all the pools of mRNAs whose translation is either positively or negatively regulated by the IFN response in order to bioinformatically identify special features in these mRNAs that will predict their translational behaviour.
+We are also investigating the role of IFITs in the translational control during the antiviral response.

 Watson S, Bellora N, Macias S (2019) ILF3 is essential to establish the antiviral type I interferon gene expression program.
 Nucleic Acids Research pii: gkz1060. doi: 10.1093/nar/gkz1060